Measurement of the time-integrated $C\!P$ asymmetry in $D^0\to K^- K^+$ decays

 with a statistical and systematic correlations of $\acpkkccorStat$ and $\acpkkccorSyst$ respectively, corresponding to a total correlation of $\acpkkccor$.
 The two results are in agreement within one standard deviation.
 Their average is

-consistent with the previous LHCb results~\cite{LHCb-PAPER-2016-035,LHCb-PAPER-2014-013}.
+consistent with the previous results~\cite{LHCb-PAPER-2016-035,LHCb-PAPER-2014-013,sup}.
 Assuming that \CP is conserved in mixing and in the interference between decay and mixing, the comparison of the result reported here with the current world average~\cite{HFLAV18} gives a compatibility of 1.3 standard deviations.

-A combination of all the time-integrated \CP asymmetries measured by the LHCb collaboration to date is performed, under the hypothesis that the time-dependent \CP violation term in Eq.~\ref{eq:adir} is final-state independent, \ie $\Delta Y_{\KK}=\Delta Y_{\pipi}=\Delta Y$.
+A combination of all the time-integrated \CP asymmetries measured by the LHCb collaboration to date is performed, under the hypothesis that the time-dependent \CP violation term in Eq.~\ref{eq:adir} is final-state independent, \ie $\Delta Y_{\KK}=\Delta Y_{\pipi}=\Delta Y$, as the final-state dependent contributions are estimated to be of the order of~$10^{-5}$~\cite{LHCB-PAPER-2020-045}.
 The combination includes the previous LHCb measurements of \ACPKK~\cite{LHCb-PAPER-2016-035,LHCb-PAPER-2014-013} and \DACP~\cite{LHCb-PAPER-2019-006,LHCb-PAPER-2015-055,LHCb-PAPER-2014-013} as well as the current LHCb average of $\Delta Y$~\cite{LHCB-PAPER-2020-045}, the world average of the \Dz lifetime~\cite{PDG2022} and the values of reconstructed mean decay times for the $\Dz\to\KK$ and $\Dz\to\pipi$ decays in the various analysis.
 The combination, obtained by minimizing a $\chisq$ function that includes all the measurements and their correlations, leads to

 where the uncertainties include systematic and statistical contributions with a correlation coefficient of $\adhhcor$.

 Figure~\ref{fig:countour} shows the central values and the confidence regions in the $(a_{\KK}^{d},a_{\pipi}^{d})$ plane for this combination and the one realized with data collected between 2010 and 2012~\cite{LHCb-PAPER-2015-055,LHCb-PAPER-2016-035,LHCb-PAPER-2014-013,LHCb-PAPER-2014-069,LHCb-PAPER-2016-063}.
 The two combinations are based on an integrated luminosity of 8.7 fb$^{-1}$ and 3.0 fb$^{-1}$, respectively.